Italy court dismisses Mediaset's damage bid against Vivendi in pay TV case

 The dispute with its second-largest shareholder has put Mediaset in a deadlock, complicating the broadcaster's plans to develop a European growth strategy that it sees as crucial to tackle competition in the industry from streaming services like Netflix NFLX.O and Amazon Prime AMZN.O.

-(Reporting by Elvira Pollina and Alfredo Fajeta; editing by Valentina Za and Steve Orlofsky)
+(Reporting by Elvira Pollina and Alfredo Fajeta; editing by Valentina Za, Steve Orlofsky and Sonya Hepinstall)

 ((agnieszka.flak@thomsonreuters.com; +39 02 6612 9450; Reuters Messaging: agnieszka.flak.thomsonreuters.com@reuters.net))